 20mph speed limit

 As early as 2012, the Council were campaigning for a reduction in speed through the village.
 Such a reduction is seen as an effective way of addressing so many of our safety concerns.
 Our request was refused but in 2014, we were successful in getting a speed monitoring exercise carried out.
 However results indicated a 20mph speed limit was not required.
 We challenged this and following a pedestrian strike, they repeated the speed monitoring exercise in 2018, but once again we were told that a change was not deemed necessary because the aqueduct was acting as a natural traffic calming measure.
 We challenged the validity of the data and had an on-site meeting with CCC and the Police.
 We were then told that 20mph was no longer county policy and so any requests would be turned down.
 In 2020, when Kendal began to introduce 20mph limits we queried the information we had been given about the policy change and again requested that the speed limit in Sedgwick be reduced.
 It was considered at the December 2020 CRASH Committee Meeting but once again refused.
 In August 2021, we met with a representative of Cumbria Highways who agreed to monitoring speeds in the village again including on the periphery of the village.
 She also explained that current County Policy makes it unlikely that any change would be sanctioned.
 If the results of the monitoring shows the average speed is over 24mph that is deemed too fast for a 20mph limit and the only option would be for the Parish Council to fund speed reduction measures such as speed bumps and/or gates.
 They would require resident and planning approval (they are notoriously unpopular because of increased noise and pollution).
 If results show speeds of 20-24mph a 20mph limit might be feasible but will require a long planning process and needs to be funded by the Parish (costs run into many thousands).
 Average speed is the key indicator not the outliers of speeding vehicles which seems counter intuitive.
 Basically, the system seems stacked up against anyone being granted a 20mph limit.
+However, we continued to campaign and in November 2020 a further speed monitoring exercise was carried out- this time in 3 locations including on approach routes.
+Due to an unannounced closure of the road near the aqueduct the data was problematic and so the exercise was repeated in early 2022.
+We await results.
 We have explored introducing a “20 is plenty" scheme but have been informed that it has been abolished and signs are being removed.
 We have also investigated installing Speed Indicator Devices but they would have to be funded by the Parish - prices start at £2500 each (and we would need between 2 and 6) - and they would only be approved by CCC and the Police if the traffic speed data indicates it would work and if safe locations could be found - which itself is problematic in Sedgwick.
 They are not considered effective unless they are moved and maintained regularly, so ultimately this option seems an unlikely solution.
 If the promised speed monitoring exercise does not trigger some help, it seems that we are only left with two other options that may reduce speeding traffic; getting any faded speed/warning signs replaced so they are more noticeable and requesting road markings are added to existing warnings to improve safety.
+We also explored setting up a community speed monitoring group but due to the lack of pavements and other safe havens for volunteers to stand, it is not considered viable - this in itself speaks volumes about pedestrian safety!
 The Council are committed to continuing to campaign for this key safety initiative.
 Please report any accidents or near misses.